junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Dude!"
 Sam snaps, looking back to stare at his brother, frowning, "What's that about?"

-Dean holds the stare, not looking at Cass' gaze on him, speaks in a matter-of-fact tone, "What?
+Dean holds the stare, not looking at Cass' gaze on him, speaks in a matter-of-fact tone as if the angel's not even there, "What?
 Just telling the fact, Rowena built the crystal, Jack-slash-Belphegor closed the rupture, we were busy killing ghosts and soothing people, what did he do?
 Let me see.
 Oh, he told the family what happened to the wife so that two other civilians could sneak in and get themselves attacked and almost died.
 Nice work!"
 He shoots a stern glance at Cass, continuing the smooth movement of shoving the gear bag underneath the table, taking off his jacket, and ready to grab a drink.

 Cass stutters weakly, voice hurt, "I-I thought that's for their best.
 They deserve to know...
 I didn't mean to... "